TS 808

 Click on a photo to see more details

-Update: Although it wasn’t noisey I wanted to try to shield everything inside the box, so I changed all pot leads and input/output leads with shielded cable to further reduce noise.
+Although it wasn’t noisey I wanted to try to shield everything inside the box, so I changed all pot leads and input/output leads with shielded cable to further reduce noise.
 It wasn’t easy because shielded wire is much thicker than regular, but at the end everything turned out fine.
-I hope this is the last time I’m messing around with this project :)
+I hope this is the last time I’m messing around with this project 🙂

 Useful links